matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

 shared with all users involved data creation or analysis.
 Thus, rules on how metadata is used needs to be specified.

 All above documents should be shared via online repositories.
-Currently, the toolbox favors [Zenodo](https://zenodo.org).
+Currently, the toolbox favors `Zenodo <https://zenodo.org>`_.

 The following chapters will explain the usage of conventions (standard attributes and layouts) in more detail.